-For treatment foster care homes: If clinically indicated, youth will be allowed to hold community jobs under the following conditions:
+Treatment Foster Care Homes Only: If clinically indicated, youth will be allowed to hold community jobs under the following conditions:

 - The work assignment will be included in the youth's treatment plan. - The youth will voluntarily perform the work activities. - Work activities will comply with federal, state, and local laws and regulations.

-For residential services only: Under certain circumstances youth may be given the opportunity to work within the treatment units on jobs that are valued at varying amounts and are time-limited.
+Residential Services Only: Under certain circumstances youth may be given the opportunity to work within the treatment units on jobs that are valued at varying amounts and are time-limited.